EternityForest/AnyoneCanDoIt/README.md

 Absolutely reject any design that involves bending some part in, wedging it at an odd angle, and possibly pushing something out of the way with a chopstick.

-Hands and tools should never go where eyes cannot, nor should there be any step where the act of closing a box can easily affect the (Now non-inspectable) contents
+Hands and tools should never go where eyes cannot, nor should there be any step where the act of closing a box can easily affect the (now non-inspectable) contents

 ### Eschew the Screw, careful how you connect